 - Providing the opportunity to make social connections.

-Handy Helpers runs in Aylesbury Vale and South Bucks and complements the Gardening and Befriending service also provided by CIB.
+Handy Helpers runs across Buckinghamshire and complements the Gardening and Befriending service also provided by CIB.

 Types of jobs we do

-• Removal of small household items and green waste
+- Removal and Disposal of small household items, green/general waste

 We are not able to undertake electrical or plumbing works; instead CIB will signpost clients to Trading Standards who hold a list of approved, qualified tradespeople.